748.7 Bridge Deck and Bridge End Drainage

 Bridge end drainage provisions can include concrete spill slope protection and concrete slope aprons, drain basins, curbs, and sideslope drainage provisions which includes rock blanket or drain flumes, or a combination of these.
 (See Standard Plans 609.40 for details.)

-Because concrete approach pavement is not used for bridges on a minor road, drain basins are not available as an option for drainage conveyance and other methods must be used.
+Because concrete approach pavement is not used for bridges on a minor or low volume route, drain basins are not available as an option for drainage conveyance and other methods must be used.
 Either rock blanket or drain flumes should be considered for this purpose in order to prevent sideslope erosion.

 748.7.5 Concrete Spill Slope Protection and Concrete Aprons